-We include some publicly-funded resources to help parents and families to find accurate information to support their LGBTQ children and to address their health and mental health needs.
+We include some resources in this publication to help parents and families to find accurate information to support their LGBTQ children and to address their health and mental health needs.

 How does the Family Acceptance Project® help families to care for their LGBTQ children?